filipeferraz/twrp-keep-addond/README.md

 *Tested on Moto X4 with lineage 15.1 Official

-Thanks to ᴇʀғᴀɴ and osm0sis (twrp-keep)
+Thanks to erfanoabdi and osm0sis (twrp-keep)